qk0106/React-prototype/README.md

    - Purify containers (only state and dispatch mapping) and presenters (only html and style),
    - so that containers can be fully reused with React Native.
    - Satisfy the OCD.
 XD
+ - Async Handling
+   - Async action is handled by action handler middlewares.
+   - Async props is handled by init data wrapper component.

 ## Future Improvements
  - Complete TS Typings